chainer/chainer/docs/source/tutorial/word2vec.rst

 which is proposed by Mikolov et al[1].
 When the tool assigns a real-valued vector to each word, the closer the meanings of the words, the greater similarity the vectors will indicate.
-As you know, **distributed representation** is assigning a real number vector for each object and representing the object by the vector.
+As you know, **distributed representation** is assigning a real-valued vector for each object and representing the object by the vector.
 When representing a word by distributed representation, we call it **distributed representation of words** or **word embeddings**.
-In this tutorial we will use the term distributed representation of words.
+In this tutorial we will use the term word emgeddings.

 Let's think about what the meaning of word is.
 Since you are a human, you can understand that the words "animal" and "dog" are similar.
 But what information